 Option 1: Proposal 6 in R4-2411237 (HW) RAN4 should discuss necessity of more practical drafting rule for NOTEs handling in a table for the future specifications.

-Option 2a: Do not use NOTEs in tables for requirements that apply every cell/line in the table.
+Option 2a: Do not use NOTEs in tables for requirements that apply every cell/line or general requirements in the table.
 Use text above the table instead.

 For the issue of “void NOTEs”, it is suggested to delete the reference to “void NOTEs” without a remark.